-If CRT thinks you have stayed too long in one area, even if you have done much more than 20 miles, they might still take enforcement action out on you.
+If CRT thinks you have stayed too long in one area, even if you have done much more than 20 miles, they might still take enforcement action against you.
 They would be following their own policy.
 However, sometimes CRT will concede to your argument that you have moved ‘far enough’.

 The first thing you should do is get all the sighting data that CRT have of your boat.
 To do this email the following email address to request your sighting data: Aileen.O’Connor@canalrivertrust.org.uk.
 Here is a template letter Request sighting data.